deucexd/deucexd/README.md

 - 👋 Hi, I’m Emmanuel
-- 👀 I’m interested in anything web dev and software engineering.
+- 👀 I’m interested in anything Information Security and software engineering.
-- 🌱 I’m currently learning Info Tech
+- 🌱 I’m currently learning Information Technology
-- 💞️ I’m looking to collaborate on projects to sharpen my dev skills.
+- 💞️ I’m looking to collaborate on projects to sharpen my skills.
-- 📫 How to reach me ...
+- 📫 How to reach me, email me at gemegahprince9@gmail.com

 <!---
 deucexd/deucexd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.